marie678/Projet-Mise-en-prod-3A/README.md

 Our application is composed of 3 pages:

+- **Homepage**

-- **Homepage**: A homepage with an image tutorial and a usage example to guide our users.
+  - A homepage with an image tutorial and a usage example to guide users through the application.

 - **Search Page**:

-  A search page with a search bar where you can search(\*) in two ways:
+  - A search page with a search bar, allowing users to search(\*) in two ways:
     *   **Search by title:** (e.g., pizza, burger, quiche, smoothie, cake).
     *   **Search by ingredients:** (e.g., egg, beef, strawberry).
 You can add multiple ingredients.

   (\*) Note that you can search without any format restrictions (such as plural / singular, lower/upper case, poncutation between words).

-   Several filters are available to customize recipes according to your preferences:
+   - Several filters are available to customize recipes according to your preferences:
      * **Quick and easy recipes:** No time to cook ?
 Activate the "Beginner friendly" recipes option and select recipes ready in less than an hour!
      * **World Cuisine:** Do you feel like traveling?
 Choose the country you want to escape to with the "Choose a provenance" filter.
-    *   **Vegetarian options:** Are you vegetarian?
+     * **Vegetarian option:** Are you vegetarian?
 We've thought of you!
 Find plenty of varied and balanced recipes by activating the "Vegetarian recipes" option.

-  If you're unsure about the spelling of an ingredient, worry not as we've integrated a spell checker !
+  - If you're unsure about the spelling of an ingredient, don't worry as we've integrated a spell checker !
 Even if you type "letuce," a suggestion appears below the search bar showing "Did you mean lettuce?".
-Finally, if you don't have a specific recipe or ingredients in mind and are actually here to get ideas, you can just look for ideas with the filters.
+Finally, if you don't have a specific recipe or ingredient in mind and are actually here to get ideas, you can just look for ideas with the filters.

-  Once you've clicked on the "Find Recipe" button, a list of results ordered by descending ratings appears with :
+  - Once you've hit the "Find Recipe" button, a list of results ordered by descending ratings appears with :
     *  The main characteristics of recipes corresponding to your search (title, rating, cook time, etc).
     *  The possibility to go the next page to see more results if there are a lot and also adjust the number of recipes per page.
     *  The possibility to navigate between the recipe page and your current search page in case you want to get a better grasp on a recipe but are still indesicive.

+- **Recipe Page**

-- **Recipe Page**: Finally this printable recipe page provides all the information you need to prepare your best meal: preparation time, cooking time, ingredients, directions, ratings, nutrition facts, and a link to the original recipe page.
+  - Finally this printable recipe page provides all the information you need to prepare your best meal: preparation time, cooking time, ingredients, directions, ratings, nutrition facts, and a link to the original recipe page.

 ## Data sources

 This project uses two datasets sourced from Kaggle.
 We combined them to create a 10,000 clean and operational recipe data set for our application.
 Detailed information about the cleaning and preprocessing steps can be found in the [Preprocessing](https://github.com/nguibe/Projet-Infra-3A/tree/main/final_app/Preprocessing) folder.

-## Installation
+## Installation and usage

-## Usage

 ### With python
 The web app is built with streamlit.
 You can run it with the following steps :